Postgraduate Certificate in Teaching Dyslexia & Literacy

 - LDAF Level 3 – Support People with ASD

-Emma qualified as a Speech and Language Therapist in 1997 in Edinburgh, before taking up her first post at Alderwasley Hall School in the September of the same year.
+Emma qualified as a Speech and Language Therapist in 1997 in Edinburgh, before taking up her first post at Alderwasley Hall School and Sixth Form in the September of the same year.
 For the next eight years, she worked as a Speech and Language Therapist with a variety of classes in Key Stage 3 and 4.
 In September 2005 she took on her present role of Head of Therapy.
 Whilst at Alderwasley Emma has been a key member of various strategy groups including the literacy and ASD strategy groups and has contributed to the development of several key documents which are used for induction and training purposes.
 Emma has represented the school at various workshops around the country, to a variety of audiences.
 These have included workshops on behaviour management, life skills and writing worksheets at various SLT/Teacher conferences.
 She has also delivered workshops to MEd students at Birmingham University on target setting and BEd students at Derby University on supporting children with speech and language difficulties in mainstream schools.

-Assistant Headteacher (SFC)
+Assistant Headteacher (Upper Site)

 - Special Needs Teaching Degree from Madrid’s Universidad Complutense (1998)